GfSE/SAF-Specification/viewpoints/System-Context-Definition-Viewpoint.md

 * Which interface partners does the system have?
 * What are necessary enabling systems?
 * What are the different contexts the system is embedded and utilized in?
-* What are the external entities the system interacts with in the respective context?
+* What are the external conceptual entities the system interacts with in the respective context?
+* Which classes of users (roles) will interact with the system?
+* What is the support environment for the system?
+* What are the geographical and physical locations of the intended / proposed elements of the solution?
 ## Presentation
 A BDD featuring the following elements
 * a Logical Element block representing SOI in the logical domain